-General advice to the buyer is that decisions should be based on facts, not on get rich-quick promises.
-It must be remembered that the value of an improved lot depends on the developer fulfilling promises as well as such other market considerations as location, growth potential, the general economy and resale value.
+Decisions should be based on facts, not on get-rich-quick promises.
+Remember that the value of an improved lot depends on the developer’s fulfilling promises as well as other market considerations such as location, growth potential, the general economy and resale value.

-A prospective buyer needs to determine what utilities are available, when they will be available, and who will pay for their installation.
-Buyers should find out the cost of any "special taxing districts" that may have been formed -- to install roads or provide water, for example.
+As a prospective buyer, you must determine what utilities are available, when they will be available and who will pay for their installation.
+You should find out the cost of any "special taxing districts" that may have been formed to install roads or provide water, for example.

-If your plan is to build a home, then financing and insurance costs must be explored.
+If your plan is to build a home, then you must explore financing and insurance costs.
 Fire and flood insurance, for example, may be expensive.
-The buyer must also examine such possible additional costs as property taxes or special assessments levied against the property by private and governmental entities.
-These costs should be thoroughly understood.
-An inquiry should be made to determine whether the property is located in a flood area.
+You also must examine such possible costs as property taxes or special assessments levied against the property by private and governmental entities.
+You should thoroughly understand these costs.
+Inquirer whether the property is located in a flood area.
 If so, what safeguards exist?
 Are there adequate drainage facilities to render the property useable for the purpose for which it was offered?
 Will flood insurance be required and, if so, at what cost?
 Is the property even buildable?
 Are there sinkholes on the property?
 All of these items pose challenges to purchasing land.

-Prospective buyers from a developer should not purchase an interest in any subdivision unless they first see and carefully read a public offering statement filed with the Division of Florida Land Sales, Condominiums and Mobile Homes as required by law.
+If you are buying from a developer, you should not purchase an interest in any subdivision unless you first see and carefully read a public offering statement filed with the Division of Florida Land Sales, Condominiums and Mobile Homes as required by law.
 A public offering statement is basically a disclosure document for the buyer.

-The statement is not, however, a recommendation for or against the property but it will disclose the physical characteristics of the subdivided lands and all of its unusual and material circumstances or features.
-The statement must include the size and location of the land, and information regarding improvements, zoning, and restrictions affecting the use of the land.
+The statement is not a recommendation for or against the property, but it will disclose the physical characteristics of the subdivided land and all of its unusual and material circumstances or features.
+The statement must include the size and location of the land, and information regarding improvements, zoning and restrictions affecting the use of the land.
 Any subdivision that is divided or is prepared to be divided into 50 or more lots, parcels or units must be registered.
-The seller of subdivided land is required by law to deliver a current public offering statement to each prospective buyer prior to the prospective buyer signing a purchase contract.
-The buyer must be afforded a reasonable opportunity to examine the public offering statement prior to a final settlement, and the buyer can cancel the agreement without cause until midnight of the seventh business day after the purchase contract is signed.
-The buyer must also sign a receipt for the public offering statement.
-Unwritten promises should never be relied on by the buyer as being correct.
+The seller of subdivided land is required by law to deliver a current public-offering statement to each prospective buyer before the prospective buyer signs a purchase contract.
+You must be afforded a reasonable opportunity to examine the public offering statement before a final settlement, and you can cancel the agreement without cause until midnight of the seventh business day after the purchase contract is signed.
+You also must sign a receipt for the public offering statement.
+Never rely on unwritten promises.
 Everything should always be in writing and signed by the seller if it is to be enforceable concerning the sale of land.

-Remember, if you decide to buy land, it is important to read the entire purchase contract carefully, and contact an attorney to review the contract before you sign it.
-Also, consideration should be given to obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
+Remember, if you decide to buy land, it is important that you read the entire purchase contract carefully and contact an attorney to review the contract before you sign it.
+Also, consider obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
 If you have any questions concerning any real estate transaction, you should contact an attorney before making a final and binding decision.